Answer all the questions

 Topic: Factors Determining Demand

-⭐ The change in production technology affects the supply of a good, not the demand.
-Demand depends on factors like consumer tastes, the price of related goods, and the price of the commodity itself.
+The change in production technology affects how much of a good is made, not how much people want to buy it.
+Demand for a product is based on things like what consumers like, the price of related products, and the price of the product itself.

 Explanation: